dfranx/SHADERed/README.md

 ### Custom templates
 You can create your own custom templates.
 SHADERed comes with a GLSL, HLSL and HLSL deferred rendering template.
-Templates help you start with an already built base for your new project.
+Templates help you start developing shaders quickly.
 To create your own project template, paste your project directory in /templates directory and name your project file `template.sprj`.
 You have to reopen SHADERed if it was already running to see the template under `File -> New`.
 A menu item for creating a template will have the same text as the parent directory of the template.